OpenST/ost-wallet-sdk-android/documentation/OstWalletUI.md

 ### Set Content Config

 Content for OstWalletUI can be initialized by calling `setContentConfig` API.
+To define custom content config, please refer [ContentConfig](./ContentConfig.md) documentation.

 **Parameters**<br/>
 &nbsp;_config: Config to use for UI_<br/>

-* Create config file by title `content-config.json in assets directory`
+* Create config file by title `content-config.json` in assets directory For detailed explaination of how to build Content Config.
+[Ref](ContentConfig.md)

 ```java
 try {